vnegrisolo/cheat-sheet-elixir/README.md

 So in other words:

+- non variables on the left side will be used to **restrict a pattern to match**
+- variables using the pin operator on the left side will have its value to be used to **restrict a pattern to match**
 - variables on the left side will be **assigned** with right side values
-- non variables on the left side will be used to **restrict a pattern to match**

 So **variables** and **non variables** behave differently with the match operator.